frinyvonnick/gitmoji-changelog/DOCUMENTATION.md

 ## Presets

-`gitmoji-changelog` use presets to get project meta data useful for its smooth operation.
+`gitmoji-changelog` use presets to get project metadata useful for its smooth operation.
 Here is the list of available presets:

 - node (default preset)
 - generic
 - maven

-You didn't the preset you need in the list?
+Didn't see the preset you need in the list?
 Consider adding it.
 Presets are stored in a [presets](packages/gitmoji-changelog-cli/src/presets) folder in the `cli` package.

 ### Add a preset

 A preset need to export a function.
 When called this function must return three mandatory information about the project in which the cli has been called.
 The name of the project, a short description of it and its current version.

 Let's dissect the `node` preset to see how it works.
 First of all the module must export a function.
 In case something went wrong return `null`.
-The cli will tell the user a problem occured.
+The cli will tell the user a problem occurred.

 ```js
 module.exports = () => {